-Still hungry for blood, on the heels of The 69 Eyes 2016 album Universal Monsters, Jyrki 69 returns in 2017 with his first ever solo album, fitting titled Helsinki Vampire.
+Still hungry for blood, on the heels of The 69 Eyes 2016 album Universal Monsters, Jyrki 69 returns in 2017 with his first-ever solo album, fittingly titled Helsinki Vampire.
 Darker, more atmospheric, and the embodiment of Jyrki 69’s persona, he looks to continue the creative flow well into the future.
-Recently we caught up with the rocker to talk the story behind The 69 Eyes, the idea behind Helsinki Vampires, life in Rock-n-Roll, Horror movies, and more.
+Recently we caught up with the rocker to talk about the story behind The 69 Eyes, the idea behind Helsinki Vampires, life in Rock-n-Roll, Horror movies, and more.

-Jyrki 69 – We recently played at a legendary Gothic festival which has been going twenty-five years.
+Jyrki 69 – We recently played at a legendary Gothic festival that has been going twenty-five years.
 That was our sixth time at that festival.
 The first time we played there was already seventeen years ago.
-All of a sudden, there is a lot these numbers where something happened.
-For instance, we played at the festival, and the first time, it feels like yesterday, but it was seventeen years ago!
-Having this band three decades, most of the things feel like they just happened yesterday.
-Of course there is some blurred parts where I don’t exactly remember why that happened or what happened.
+All of a sudden, there is a lot of these numbers where something happened.
+For instance, we played at the festival, and the first time, it felt like yesterday, but it was seventeen years ago!
+Having this band for three decades, most of the things feel like they just happened yesterday.
+Of course, there are some blurred parts where I don’t exactly remember why that happened or what happened.

-CrypticRock.com – Right, and the band has certainty stood the test of time.
+CrypticRock.com – Right, and the band has certainly stood the test of time.
 It has been a progression.
 You started off with more of a Garage Rock style.

-At some point it was very strange because I wanted all these elements to be present in the band, but it took a while to find the right way to put it out.
+At some point, it was very strange because I wanted all these elements to be present in the band, but it took a while to find the right way to put it out.
 It was a little bit strange for people.
 These days, a lot of people don’t categorize themselves so closed-mindedly.
 They don’t say I only listen to Psychobilly and nothing else.
 A lot of people listen to Black Metal, Psychobilly, Goth Rock, and various different subgenres.
-Then there is always some bands that can gather every kind of little groups together such as Depeche Mode or Rammstein, or even Johnny Cash.
+Then there are always some bands that can gather every kind of little group together such as Depeche Mode, Rammstein, or even Johnny Cash.

 Then years passed and a lot of things happened.
 At some point, all of a sudden after ten years, we started to become popular in our home country here in Finland and our songs started to be played on the radio.
 All of a sudden we started to get gold records.
 Then Central European audiences discovered us as well.
 So I thought, hey, let’s go back to the original recipe and it’s time to go back to The States.
 I actually really said that in that way.
 I told everybody that we were going to do a new record and it’s going to be called Devils.
 That’s going to be the record that is going to open up the gates to The States for us.